Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein

+The Hamiltonian \eqref{HquadM} reduces to the standard geodesic Hamiltonian \cite{HinFle.08,Schm.02} and the linear-in-spin formulations in \cite{Ra.Iso.IntegO1.26,Ra.Iso.PapII.24}.
 The second term (proportional to $C^\alpha$) is important.
 Though it vanishes under the TD SSC $C^\alpha=0$, once combined with Poisson brackets, it can produce terms that generally do not vanish under $C^\alpha=0$ (the two operations are not commuting).
 This was already pointed out in the pioneering work \cite{WiStLu.19} on pole-dipole hamiltonians.
-Yet, when $C^\alpha=0$, the right-hand side of \eqref{HquadM} coincides with (the negative half of) the conserved mass \eqref{mutilde}.
+Yet, when $C^\alpha=0$, the right-hand side of \eqref{HquadM} is $-\tildemu^2/2$, with the conserved mass $\tildemu$ defined in \eqref{mutilde}.
 Indeed, the Hamiltonian itself reduces to a constant of motion under the TD SSC, as expected.\\

 With the phase space variables \eqref{PScoord}, the Poisson brackets \eqref{PBs} and the Hamiltonian \eqref{HquadM}, the dynamics define a well-posed Hamiltonian system.
 To check equivalence with the MPTD equations at $O(2)$, one evaluates Hamilton’s equations using these brackets.
 For illustration, let us carry out the computation for the coordinate $x^\alpha$; this serves both to show how the formalism reproduces the MPTD dynamics in practice and to identify the natural evolution parameter associated with the Hamiltonian \eqref{HquadM}.